CodingItWrong/outsidein.dev/book/react/6-writing-data.md

          <RestaurantList />
 ```

-Rerun the E2E tests and they should get past finding and typing into the Add Restaurant input.
+Rerun the E2E tests and they should successfully find and type into the "Add Restaurant" input.
 The next error is:

 > CypressError: Timed out retrying after 4000ms: Expected to find content: 'Add' but never did.